openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

     haproxy_ssl_letsencrypt_enable: True
     haproxy_ssl_letsencrypt_email: "email.address@example.com"

-TLS for Haproxy Internal VIP
+TLS for HAProxy Internal VIP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As well as load balancing public endpoints, haproxy is also used to load balance
+As well as load balancing public endpoints, HAProxy is also used to load balance
 internal connections.

 By default, OpenStack-Ansible does not secure connections to the internal VIP.